hashicorp/nomad/website/source/docs/agent/configuration/server.html.md

   required as the agent internally knows the latest version, but may be useful in some upgrade scenarios.

+- `raft_protocol` `(int: 2)` - Specifies the Raft protocol version to use when
+  communicating with other Nomad servers.
+This affects available Autopilot features and is typically not required as the agent internally knows the latest version, but may be useful in some upgrade scenarios.

 - `rejoin_after_leave` `(bool: false)` - Specifies if Nomad will ignore a previous leave and attempt to rejoin the cluster when starting.
 By default, Nomad treats leave as a permanent intent and does not attempt to join the